-And why would you use an air fryer to bake a potato?
-This is a very good question, and one I asked myself as I set up the machine.
-There are a few reasons one might want to do such a thing: it’s a nice option if you don’t want to heat up the oven, for one.
-Or maybe your oven is full, and you need an alternative way of cooking those spuds.
-And if you are a person who likes crispy potato skins on your baked potatoes, that another reason right there.
+So, why would you use an air fryer to bake a potato?
+In fact, there are a few reasons one might want to do such a thing.
+It’s a nice option if you don’t want to heat up the oven, for one; also, when your oven is full of other foods, you might need an alternative way of cooking those spuds.
+If you are a person who likes crispy potato skins on your baked potatoes, that is another reason right there.
+Plus, they only take about 40 minutes, which is less time than they would take in the oven.
+Turns out, you can get a Perfect Baked Potato in the oven or via the air fryer.

-I thought they crisped up really nicely, especially with a light (light!) coating of oil and salt.
+- Olive oil – I thought these potatoes crisped up really nicely, especially with a light (light!) coating of oil and salt.
+Don’t overdo it on the oil!

-How to Cook Potatoes in an Air Fryer
+How to Cook a Baked Potato in an Air Fryer

-Set the air fryer to 400°F and cook them for about 40 minutes, turning them as needed about halfway through as they start to brown on the top.
-Sometimes air fryers have a baked potato setting and you can go for that, though test them after to make sure they are done (see below).
+- Start the air fryer: Set the air fryer to 400 degrees and cook them for about 40 minutes, turning them as needed about halfway through as they start to brown on the top.
+Sometimes air fryers have a baked potato setting, and you can go for that, though test them after to make sure they are done (see below).

-When a fork or a knife slides in easily they are done.
+- Test to see if they’re done: When a fork or a knife slides in easily, they are done.

 - Dutch Oven Idaho Potatoes